 The features for each operation come in two polarities, which I notate +F and -F. For Merge, these are selector and category features, whose meanings are intuitive.
-For example, transitive v has selector features +V and +D, since it selects a VP complement and a DP specifier, and a category feature -v.
+For example, transitive ν has selector features +V and +D, since it selects a VP complement and a DP specifier, and a category feature $-\nu$.
 Since these features play no direct role in this paper and can be inferred from context, I omit them in all derivations.
-Additionally, I will continue to refer to categories as V/D/C, etc., even though they are technically -V/-D/-C. For Move, we have licensor features, which mark the landing site of movement, and licensee features, which moves to its specifier carries -EPP.
+Additionally, I will continue to refer to categories as V/D/C, etc., even though they are technically -V/-D/-C. For Move, we have licensor features, which mark the landing site of movement, and licensee features, which mark the mover.
+For example, finite T carries +EPP, and the DP which moves to its specifier carries -EPP.